Well, for those just randomly clicking around the internet at 2:00 in the morning, and for everyone else, welcome to

 Dear Sir, I wish to complain in the strongest possible terms about your reviews which I feel have severe flaws.
 Is there any way I can do so in private?

 Sure!
 If you want to contact me privately, email me at email@example.com.
-Or use the contact form above.
+Or use the contact form in the top menu.

 As far as complaints go, I only ask that you raise them in a respectful manner.
 I’ll try my best to respond.

 So, what is it?